svikashk/docs/guide/remove-delete-boards.md

 # How to remove and delete Boards
 {: .no_toc }

-You can choose to remove a Board from your squad or delete the Board itself.
+You can choose to remove a Board from your squad or delete the Board entirely.
-{: .fs-6 .fw-300 }

 ## IN THIS PAGE
 {: .no_toc .text-delta }